 Do you have any of those goals?
 If so, consider attending a professional networking event.

 Last Tuesday night I walked into a Network After Work event as a nervous rookie networker, but left with new connections, open doors, and some realizations.

 HELLO, MY NAME IS…

 After I arrived, the hostess checked my name off a list and gestured towards the sticker station.
-There were about 6 colors of stickers to choose from, each representing a group of related industries.
-I filled out two stickers, wrote "banking" on the blue one and "video/film" on the green one, slapped them on my jacket and faced the crowded and noisy room of hustling and bustling networkers.
+There were about six stickers to choose from, each representing a group of related industries.
+I filled out two stickers, wrote “banking” on the blue one and “video/film” on the green one, slapped them on my jacket and faced the crowded and noisy room of hustling and bustling networkers.

 “…it was great simply getting out and meeting people that are motivated and passionate.”